rfuzzo/MWSE/docs/source/types/tes3reference.md

 ### `facing`
 <div class="search_terms" style="display: none">facing</div>

-Convenient access to the z-component of the reference's orientation.
+Convenient access to the z-component of the reference's orientation in range of [-PI, PI] for actors and [0, 2PI] radians for all the other references.
+The North is facing of 0.
 Setting the facing sets the reference as modified.

 **Returns**: